Ayushmanonlycode/portf2.0/README.md

 - **Responsive Design**: Fully optimized for mobile, tablet, and desktop viewing.
 - **Strict Dark Aesthetic**: A consistent, premium dark theme with vibrant `#C3E41D` accents and a global "404" background element.
 - **Glassmorphic Navigation**: A sleek hamburger menu with backdrop-blur effects for seamless section jumping.
+- **🛠️ Project Architecture** - Modular and scalable folder structure.
+- **🐾 Ayu AI Chatbot** - A cute, Gemini-powered assistant to help recruiters explore the portfolio.
+- **✨ Smooth Animations** - Powered by Framer Motion for a premium feel.
 - **Detailed Content Sections**:
     - **About**: A "Gen-Z" vibe intro with a "Me in a nutshell" quick-scan sidebar.
     - **Experience**: Timeline of roles including full-stack development and AI orchestration.